gradle/gradle-java-modules/README.md

 }
 ```

+## Javadocs

+Since version 0.2.0, the `javadoc` task is automatically recognized and configured to support modules.

 ## Patching

 Some commonly used dependencies violate the *no package split* rule.
 For example, `javax.validation` package can be